 Instead of having a red, glowing nose that cut through the fog, May considered giving Rudolph large, headlight-like eyes that would light the way.
 After much consideration, he decided mean kids would be more likely to make fun of a red nose than huge eyes.

 It was May's brother-in-law, Johnny Marks, who wrote the lyrics for the famous song; Gene Autry recorded it.
 Autry nearly passed on the tune, but his wife urged him to give it a shot.
-With more than 150 million copies sold, it’s now the second-best selling Christmas song ever, right behind Bing Crosby’s “White Christmas.”
+Since Autry recorded it, the tune has sold more than 150 million copies.

 Though the 1964 Rankin/Bass stop-motion TV special is the longest-running holiday special ever, it wasn't the first to bring Rudolph to the screen.
-That honor goes to Fleischer Studios, which copyrighted this cartoon in 1948 as more advertising for Montgomery Ward:
+That honor goes to Fleischer Studios, which copyrighted a cartoon in 1948 as more advertising for Montgomery Ward.

 11. The puppets featured in the Rankin/Bass TV special were lost, then rediscovered in 2006.